umbraco/UmbracoDocs/Reference/Notifications/index.md

 ---

 :::note
-Events was renamed to Notifications in V9, this article is only relevant for V9.
+In Umbraco 9 Events has been renamed to Notifications.
+This article is only relevant if you are using Umbraco 9.
 For V8 equivalent see: [Events](../Events)
 :::

 # Using notifications